VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

-## Chapter 5
-# Preparing for the V1 Release
+# Chapter 5: Preparing for the V1 Release

 *Adding functionality and refactoring in preparation for the V1 release.*

-# A Description of the Contoso Conference Management V1 Release
+# A description of the Contoso Conference Management V1 release

 This chapter describes the changes made by the team to prepare for the first production release of the Contoso Conference Management System.